10 Small Tasks To Produce Big SEO ResultsPart of the Small to Big Series

 Drive more traffic to your post or page by pinning a social media post containing a link to the relevant page/post.
-You can easily pin a post on your Facebook page, Twitter profile stream and Google+ post.
+You can easily pin a post on your Facebook page or Twitter profile stream.

 7. Check Google Search Console to see which sites are linking to your site and what content their linking to.
 Use this as an indicator as to what type of content to create and find sites that will link to that content.

 8. Add a new citation

 Citations are mentions of your business across the web.
 At a minimum they should contain your business name, address and phone number, commonly referred to as NAP.
 Citations provide backlinks to your website and work to establish your business authority.
 Focus on the top citation sites like Google My Business, Bing Places and Apple Maps to begin with but regularly add a new citation to boost your SEO.
 You can find citation sites here:

 9. Add a new paragraph to an OLD post